 If you are looking at starting, or improving, your pipe labeling system in the workplace, it may be tempting to look directly at the ANSI/AMSE A13.1 standards to see what to do.
 While this would make sense initially, you need to know what ANSI/AMSE has actually updated their standards since OSHA last made their demands.

-In 2007, ANSI/AMSE updated their pipe labeling recommendations in a variety of ways.
+ANSI/AMSE updated their pipe labeling recommendations in 2020 to clarify definitions and define label placements.
 So far, OSHA hasn’t updated their regulations to demand that companies are in compliance with these updated standards.
 This is likely because OSHA wants to give companies sufficient time to voluntarily update their labeling practices to reflect the new standards.

 The new standards do meet (and exceed) the requirements listed by OSHA, so it just makes sense for all companies working on their pipe labeling to follow the new and improved standards.
 Virtually all experts believe that OSHA will, at some point, update their regulations to reflect the updated standards.
 Companies that have already moved to these standards will already be in compliance and won’t have to make any changes.